 ENGL 472-3 Creative Writing - Drama and Script-Writing Lectures and workshops in the craft of writing drama and script-writing.

-Prerequisites: permission of the instructor ENGL 480-3 Science Fiction A study of the structures and motifs of science fiction and fantasy.
+ENGL 480-3 Science Fiction A study of the structures and motifs of science fiction and fantasy.

 Prerequisites: two lower division English courses excluding ENGL 170-3, or 45 credit hours, or permission of the instructor